Premiership of Tony Blair: Foreign policy

-Second term (2001–2005)
+Second term (June 2001 – May 2005)

+2001 general election landslide victory

-In the 2001 general election campaign, Blair emphasised the theme of improving public services, notably the National Health Service and the State education system.
-The Conservatives concentrated on opposing British membership of the Euro, which did little to win over floating voters.
-The Labour Party retained its large parliamentary majority, and Blair became the first Labour Prime Minister to win a full second term.
+In the 2001 general election campaign, Blair emphasised the theme of improving public services, notably the National Health Service and the education system.
+The Conservatives concentrated on opposing British membership of the Euro.
+The Labour Party retained its large parliamentary majority, and Blair became the first Labour prime minister to win a full second term.
 However, the election was notable for a large fall in voter turnout.

 War in Afghanistan

-Following the 11 September 2001 attacks on New York City and Washington DC, Blair was very quick to align the UK with the United States, engaging in a round of shuttle diplomacy to help form and maintain an international coalition prior to the 2001 war against Afghanistan.
+Following the 11 September terrorist attacks on the United States in 2001, Blair was very quick to align the UK with the United States, engaging in a round of shuttle diplomacy to help form and maintain an international coalition prior to the 2001 war against Afghanistan.
 He maintains his diplomatic activity to this day, showing a willingness to visit countries that other world leaders might consider too dangerous to visit.
-In 2003, he became the first Briton since Winston Churchill to be awarded a Congressional Gold Medal by the United States Congress for being "a staunch and steadfast ally of the United States of America", although media attention has been drawn to the fact that Blair has yet to attend the ceremony to receive his medal.
+In 2003, he became the first Briton since Winston Churchill to be awarded a Congressional Gold Medal by the United States Congress for being "a staunch and steadfast ally of the United States of America", although media attention was drawn to the fact that Blair did not attend the ceremony to receive his medal.
 In 2003, Blair was also awarded an Ellis Island Medal of Honor for his support of the United States after 9/11—the first non-American to receive the honour.